Current Information on Coronavirus

 Online German Courses for Adults

-The Humboldt-Institut offers currently various online German courses for adults: Intensive courses (as hybrid courses integrated in classroom based courses), one-to-one intensive courses, private lessons, Saturday courses and evening courses.
+The Humboldt-Institut offers currently various online German courses for adults: Intensive courses (as hybrid courses integrated in classroom-based courses), one-to-one intensive courses, private lessons, evening courses and Saturday courses.

 Online German Courses for Teenagers